The Women’s March Controversy: Beyonce, Scarlett Johansson, Katy Perry, Amy Schumer And Other Celebrities Support It, But What Is Its True Agenda? [Opinion]

-Beyonce, Amy Schumer, Katy Perry And Scarlett Johansson are some of the A-list celebrities supporting the Women’s March to be held in Washington DC.
+Beyonce, Amy Schumer, Katy Perry, and Scarlett Johansson are some of the A-list celebrities supporting the Women’s March to be held in Washington DC.
 In comparison to Donald Trump’s inauguration, which has been shunned by celebrities, it includes hordes of popular personalities.
 Apparently, the main objective of the protest is to send a strong message to the Donald Trump establishment about women’s rights, a day after his inauguration.
 The following is an outline of the mission as on the Women’s March website.

 “The rhetoric of the past election cycle has insulted, demonized, and threatened many of us – immigrants of all statuses, Muslims and those of diverse religious faiths, people who identify as LGBTQIA, Native people, Black and Brown people, people with disabilities, survivors of sexual assault – and our communities are hurting and scared.
 We are confronted with the question of how to move forward in the face of national and international concern and fear.